Then Came Bronson backdrop

 S1:E6

-Bronson travels to Colorado to find an old friend named Bucky O'Neill--a priest with a crisis of conscience.
-Bucky has fallen in love with Mary Draper and yet leaving the priesthood torments his conscience.
+Bronson travels to Colorado to find an old friend named Bucky O'Neill, a priest with a crisis of conscience.
+Bucky has fallen for Mary Draper but leaving the priesthood torments his conscience.
 Mary is tortured as well and blames herself for Bucky's dilemma.
 Moreover, she also believes she's destined to die giving childbirth.
-When she refuses medical help Bronson is forced to make a decision.
+When she refuses medical help, Bronson is forced to make a decision.

 7. Trending NowTRENDING NOW